DataBiosphere/terra/docs/dev-guides/personal-environments.md

 ```
 and a .tgz file such as `workspacemanager-0.19.0.tgz` should be downloaded silently to the current directory.

-We don't need to make any changes to the `terra-helm` repo in order to set up a personal environment.
+No changes to the `terra-helm` repo are necessary in order to set up a personal environment.

 ### The Helmfile
 The helmfile allows specifying override values for a chart for a particular
 deployment, and the [terra-helmfile repo](https://github.com/broadinstitute/terra-helmfile)
 is the place providing and for editing those.
 This "gitOps" model
 is similar to the relationship between the private, Atlantis-enabled `terraform-ap-deployments` repo
-and the public `terraform-ap-modules` that we saw above.
+and the public `terraform-ap-modules` that described above.

-We don't actually need `helm` installed locally for this step, though it will be required later.
+It's not necessary to have `helm` installed locally for this step, though it will be required later.

 Clone the [terra-helmfile](https://github.com/broadinstitute/terra-helmfile) and look at the file structure.